Privacy & Data Protection Policy

 Upon receipt of your written request and enough information to allow us to identify the information, we will disclose to you the personal information we hold about you.
 We will also correct, amend or delete any personal information that we agree is inaccurate, irrelevant, out of date or incomplete.

-If you wish to access or correct your personal information please write to Andre Louw at Howden Insurance Brokers (Australia) Pty Ltd, Aurora Place, Suite 4.04, 88 Phillip Street, Sydney NSW 2000, or by email to [email protected]
+If you wish to access or correct your personal information please write to the Privacy Officer at Howden Insurance Brokers (Australia) Pty Ltd, Bligh House, 4-6 Bligh St, Sydney NSW 2000, or by email to [email protected]

 We do not charge for receiving a request for access to personal information or for complying with a correction request.
 Where the information requested is not a straightforward issue and will involve a considerable amount of time then a charge will need to be confirmed for responding to the request for the information.